vircadia/vircadia-native-core/BUILD_LINUX.md

 The commands above will compile with a single thread.
 If you have enough memory, you can decrease your build time using the `-j` flag.
 Since most x64 CPUs support two threads per core, this works out to CPU_COUNT*2.
-If you have a 2 core machine, you could use:
+As an example, if you have a 2 core machine, you could use:
 ```
 make -j4 interface
 ```